Ayman-Kamel-Ali/BI-project/README.md

 # BI-project
-applied data cleaning and KNN algorithm in machine learning
+applied data cleaning and prerocessing and used KNN algorithm in machine learning for heart attack classification